musigman/book_app/readme.md

 Estimate of time needed to complete: 1.5-2 hours

-Start time:
+Start time: 3:45

-Finish time:
+Finish time: 6:00

-Actual time needed to complete:
+Actual time needed to complete: 2:15 with 2 of 5 checkboxes complete

 Number and name of feature: 3|